How does a lacerated wound heal? Treatment of various types of open wounds on the leg, their features, how to avoid unwanted complications

 • Significantly speeds up healing

 Treatment of lacerations is always difficult medical problem.
-The walls of such wounds are uneven, the edges of the wound are disconnected and far apart from each other.
-Almost every laceration terms treatment is delayed, and this is fraught with many complications.
+The walls of such wounds are uneven, the edges of the wound are separated and far apart.
+Almost every laceration deadlines Treatments are delayed, and this is fraught with many complications.

-For treatment, it is necessary to use drugs with a powerful antimicrobial and regenerative effect in order to prevent infection and suppuration from developing.
+For treatment, it is necessary to use drugs with powerful antimicrobial and regenerative effects in order to prevent infection and suppuration from developing.

 a) The laceration was received recently.

-b) The wound was received a few days ago, but healing does not occur, suppuration has begun.
+b) The wound was received several days ago, but healing is not happening, suppuration has begun.

-Stop the bleeding, treat the wound with a 3% hydrogen peroxide solution, grease the edges of the wound with iodine (or alcohol).
-If possible, see a doctor for debridement.
+Stop the bleeding, treat the wound with a 3% solution of hydrogen peroxide, lubricate the edges of the wound with iodine (or alcohol).
+If possible, see a doctor for surgical treatment of the wound.

-If this is not possible, then all measures must be taken so that the wound does not fester, the inflammation does not spread to adjacent tissues.
+If this is not possible, then all measures must be taken to ensure that the wound does not fester and the inflammation does not spread to the adjacent tissues.

-For treatment of lacerations applied ointment Stellanin, developed jointly with scientists from the Institute of Surgery.
+For treatment of lacerations applies Stellanin ointment, developed jointly with scientists from the Institute of Surgery.
 Vishnevsky (Moscow) and the Russian Academy of Sciences for the treatment of skin and soft tissue wounds inespecially difficult cases.

-Along with a pronounced antimicrobial and anti-inflammatory effect, Stellanin ointment is currently the only drug with STRAIGHT stimulation regeneration processes.
+Along with a pronounced antimicrobial and anti-inflammatory effect, Stellanin ointment is currently the only drug with DIRECT stimulation regeneration processes.

-b) A lacerated wound was received a few days ago and its suppuration began
+b) The lacerated wound was received several days ago and it began to fester

 If possible, consult a doctor, he will conduct surgical treatment wounds.
-If this is not possible, then for getting rid of a festering wound recommended ointment Stellanin-PEG.
+If this is not possible, then getting rid of a purulent wound recommended Stellanin-PEG ointment.

-Thanks to the hydrophilic excipient(polyethylene glycol), which is part of the Stellanin-PEG ointment, the wound quickly cleared of purulent contents.
-Simultaneously eliminated pathogenic microorganisms, inflammation is blocked, regeneration is stimulated.
+Thanks to the hydrophilic excipient(polyethylene glycol), which is part of Stellanin-PEG ointment, the wound quickly cleared of purulent contents.
+At the same time they are eliminated pathogenic microorganisms, inflammation is blocked, regeneration is stimulated.

-Note #1:When treated with Stellanin-PEG ointmentextensive lacerationsthere is a rapid drying of the wound, which affects the affected nerve endings.
-To get rid of possible pain, it is recommended to treat the wound with Lidocaine solution before applying the ointment.
-Open the ampoule and moisten the surface of the wound, allow the preparation to be absorbed and then apply Stellanin-PEG ointment.
+Note #1:When treated with Stellanin-PEG ointmentextensive lacerationsrapid drying of the wound occurs, which affects the affected nerve endings.
+To get rid of possible pain, it is recommended to treat the wound with lidocaine solution before applying the ointment.
+Open the ampoule and moisten the surface of the wound, allow the drug to be absorbed and then apply Stellanin-PEG ointment.

-Note #2: At the final stage of treatment (when the wound has cleared of pus and inflammation has been eliminated)use Stellanin ointment 3%.
-Vaseline, which is part of the ointment, softens the newly formed skin, and the active pharmaceutical substancestimulates the restoration of damaged tissues.
+Note #2: At the final stage of treatment (when the wound is cleared of pus and inflammation is eliminated)use Stellanin 3% ointment.
+Vaseline, which is part of the ointment, softens the newly formed skin, and the active pharmaceutical substancestimulates the restoration of affected tissues.

-Stellanin - a drug with a powerful regenerative effect
+Stellanin is a drug with a powerful regenerative effect

 First of all, Stellanin has the widest antimicrobial spectrum actions - it is active against bacteria, fungi and viruses.
-Stellanin can be prescribed for any infection and be confident in the effectiveness of treatment, because. its action extends to gram-positive and gram-negative bacteria, anaerobes, fungi, viruses, "atypical" bacteria, protozoa.
+Stellanin can be prescribed for any infection and be confident in the effectiveness of the treatment, because its action extends to gram-positive and gram-negative bacteria, anaerobes, fungi, viruses, “atypical” bacteria, and protozoa.

-It is especially important that all causative agents of wound infection do not possess to Stellanin neither natural nor acquired resistance.
+What is especially important is that all pathogens of wound infections do not have to Stellanine neither natural nor acquired resistance.

 And most importantly, we succeededovercome processes that inhibit cell divisionV big wound.
-Stellanin directly activates regeneration(both by stimulating the expression of genes of vascular growth factors VEGF-A and VEGF-B, and by multiple activation of mitochondrial functions, which leads to an increase in the energy supply of cells and tissues).
+Stellanin directly activates regeneration(both by stimulating the expression of genes for vascular growth factors VEGF-A and VEGF-B, and repeated activation of mitochondrial functions, which leads to an increase in the energy supply of cells and tissues).

-Conducted at the Research Institute of Surgery.
+Conducted at the Research Institute of Surgery named after.
 A.V.
-Vishnevsky study showed that during the treatment festering wounds ointment Stellanin-PEG2.4 times faster sprouting of capillaries increases by 7.5 times the number of fibroblasts in the wound - the main cells involved in the restoration of the damaged skin.
+Vishnevsky's studies showed that during treatment purulent wounds Stellanin-PEG ointment2.4 times faster capillary sprouting, increases by 7.5 times the number of fibroblasts in the wound - the main cells involved in the restoration of damaged skin.

-According to the combination of properties, today Stellanin-containing ointments have become the best drugs for the treatment of complex wounds, as evidenced by high level their clinical effectiveness.
+Based on the totality of properties, today Stellanin-containing ointments have become the best drugs for the treatment of complex wounds, as evidenced by high level their clinical effectiveness.

 Reviews about the treatment of wounds with Stellanin

-Hello.
-Thank you very much.
-The treatment has almost passed (a small scab remained on the wound).
+Hello, thank you very much.
+The treatment is almost complete (a small scab remains on the wound).
 The wound did not heal for a long time, it was about 6 cm long and 1 cm wide.
-Now everything is almost overgrown, a huge THANK YOU to the developers of ointments (I used two: Stellanin and Stellanin-PEG).
-Stellanin took 1.5 tubes, and St. Peg - half.
-Sincerely and Best wishes O.L.
+Now everything is almost overgrown, a huge THANKS to the developers of ointments (I used two: Stellanin and Stellanin-PEG).
+Stellanina took 1.5 tubes, and St. Peg - half.
+Best regards and best wishes O.L.

 Oleg Leonidovich B. (St. Petersburg)

-1. BLOCK UP INFLAMMATION - interferes with the synthesis of inflammatory mediators - prostaglandins.
-As a result of a decrease in the level of these mediators, inflammatory process, eliminated pain and swelling.
+1. BLOCKS INFLAMMATION – prevents the synthesis of inflammatory mediators - prostaglandins.
+As a result of a decrease in the level of these mediators, the inflammatory process, is eliminated pain and swelling.

-2. RESTORES BLOOD SUPPLY OF AFFECTED TISSUES – Stellanin activates vascular growth factors vegf-A and vegf-B (rapidly restores the affected blood vessels in the wound).
+2. RESTORES BLOOD SUPPLY TO AFFECTED TISSUE – Stellanin activates vascular growth factors vegf-A and vegf-B (rapidly restores damaged blood vessels in the wound).

-3. STIMULATES SKIN REGENERATION – C tellanin repeatedly activates the function of mitochondria and increases their size.
-This mechanism determines the direct effect of Stellanin onwound healing,regeneration of healthy skin.
+3. STIMULATES SKIN REGENERATION – C tellanin repeatedly activates mitochondrial function and increases their size.
+This mechanism determines the direct influence of Stellanin onwound healing,regeneration of healthy skin.

-4. HAS HIGH ANTIBACTERIAL ACTIVITY V against Gram-positive and Gram-negative bacteria, as well as aerobic and anaerobic microorganisms.
+4. HAS HIGH ANTIBACTERIAL ACTIVITY V regarding gram-positive and gram-negative bacteria, as well as aerobic and anaerobic microorganisms.

 A laceration on the leg or other parts of the body is a fairly common type of injury that requires immediate medical attention and surgical treatment.